Portland, Oregon: 20th-century development

 Between 1900 and 1930, the city's population tripled from nearly 100,000 to 301,815.

 Portland enjoyed an economic and industrial surge during World War II.
-Ship builder Henry J. Kaiser had been awarded contracts to build Liberty ships and escort carriers, and chose sites in Portland and Vancouver, Washington, for shipyards.
+Ship builder Henry J. Kaiser had been awarded contracts to build Liberty ships and escort carriers, and three Kaiser Shipyards were constructed in the Portland area—the Oregon Shipbuilding Corporation, Swan Island Shipyard, and Vancouver Shipyard.
 During this time, Portland's population rose by over 150,000, largely attributed to recruited laborers.
 The wartime shipbuilding boom in Portland also drew a large influx of African American migrants.
-This migration significantly expanded the city’s Black population and laid the foundation for new community institutions, even as workers often faced discrimination in hiring and job assignments.
-The most decorated ship for a single action in US naval history, the USS Liberty, was constructed in Portland during the boom.
-Her keel was laid down on 23 February 1945, under a Maritime Commission contract at Oregon Shipbuilding Corporation.
+This migration significantly expanded the city's Black population and laid the foundation for new community institutions, even as workers often faced discrimination in hiring and job assignments.

 During World War II, Portland also housed an "assembly center" from which up to 3,676 people of Japanese descent were dispatched to internment camps in the heartland.
 It was the first American city to have residents report thus, and the Pacific International Livestock Exposition operated from May through September 10, 1942, processing people from the city, northern Oregon, and central Washington.
 General John DeWitt called the city the first "Jap-free city on the West Coast".

 At the same time, Portland became a notorious hub for underground criminal activity and organized crime in the 1940s and 1950s.
-In 1957, Life magazine published an article detailing the city's history of government corruption and crime, specifically its gambling rackets and illegal nightclubs.
-The article, which focused on crime boss Jim Elkins, became the basis of a fictionalized film titled Portland Exposé (1957).
+A 1957 Life magazine article focusing on crime boss Jim Elkins became the basis of a fictionalized film titled Portland Exposé (1957).

 During the 1960s, an influx of hippie subculture began to take root in the city in the wake of San Francisco's burgeoning countercultural scene.
 The city's Crystal Ballroom became a hub for the city's psychedelic culture, while food cooperatives and listener-funded media and radio stations were established.
 A large social activist presence evolved during this time as well, specifically concerning Native American rights, environmentalist causes, and gay rights.
 By the 1970s, Portland had well established itself as a progressive city, and experienced an economic boom for the majority of the decade; however, the slowing of the housing market in 1979 caused demand for the city and state timber industries to drop significantly.